aliakay/Natural-Language-Understanding/README.md

 # Natural-Language-Understanding
 Natural Language Understanding Course Trento University master of Artificial Intelligence Systems

-To run this code is necessary to have installed on the machine Python and spaCy.
+To run codes is necessary to have installed on the machine Python and spaCy.

 To install spaCy with pip with following commands: